Privacy Policy

 1. Who we are

 RefScout is an academic source-discovery tool that helps researchers find and cite real papers.
 The data controller responsible for your personal data is Insectivora Oy (see the controller box above).
 "We", "us" and "our" refer to Insectivora Oy operating RefScout.
-For any privacy question or request, contact roman.v.glazkov@gmail.com (interim contact until privacy@refscout.app goes live with the domain cutover).
+For any privacy question or request, contact [email protected].

 2. What data we collect

 - Account & sign-in.
-Your email address, and — if you register with email/password — a bcrypt-hashed password (never your plain-text password).
-If you sign in with Google, GitHub or ORCID, we receive your verified email and a provider identifier from that service.
+You sign in with Google, GitHub or ORCID, and we receive your verified email address and a provider identifier from that service.
 We also store a display name.
+Email/password registration is currently disabled; if you hold a legacy password account, the password is stored only as a bcrypt hash, never in plain text.

 - Optional profile.
 If you choose to provide them: discipline, institution / institution type, research stage, role, and field of study.
 These are optional and used to tailor results.